KamNet: An Integrated Spatiotemporal Deep Neural Network for Rare Event Search in KamLAND-Zen: Introduction

 Rare event searches provide a unique window on processes happening at energy scales beyond those currently accessible with accelerators up to and including the GUT-scale.
 These experiments do this with highly customized detectors to reduce background and large masses to maximize exposure.
 By their nature the data coming from these detectors is sparse and algorithms for analyzing this data must maximize the available information.
 This is a natural application for machine learning but a different optimization from the big data applications that have been the main focus of the field.

 Monolithic kiloton-scale liquid scintillator (LS) detectors like KamLAND exemplify this approach and have been the work horse of neutrino physics for many decades \cite{KamPRL,KamLAND_reactor,Borexino_CNO,Borexino_7Be1,Borexino_7Be2,snop_nd,snop_solar,dayabay,juno_summary}.
 In the first phase of KamLAND, 1\,kiloton of LS is contained in a 13-m-diameter balloon and this LS-filled balloon surrounded by mineral oil (acting as a buffer volume) is viewed by 1879 photomultiplier tubes (PMTs).
 The KamLAND–Zen experiment inherits the infrastructure of the KamLAND detector and deploys 24 tons of Xe-loaded liquid scintillator (XeLS) in a 3.80-m-diameter spherical inner-balloon at the center of the KamLAND detector.
-This inner-balloon currently contains XeLS doped with 745$\pm$3\,kg of Xe to search for neutrinoless double-beta decay (\vbb)~\cite{gando2020first}.
-Fig.~\ref{schematic_plot} (Center) shows the KamLAND–Zen detector.